MIDI Macros

 MIDI macros are a very powerful MIDI feature of SongBook+.

-They allow you to define a sequence of MIDI commands, which can then be used in many different places in SongBook+:
+They allow you to define a sequence of MIDI commands, which can then be used in many different places within SongBook+:

-• As an action in foot pedal settings
+• As an action with foot pedal settings

 • As an action in function buttons